boonewh/pathsixdesigns/ReadMe.md

 ## Milestones & Sequencing

 1. Complete search bar development and integrate into the CRM.
 (Completed)
 2. Implement and test RBAC system.
+(Completed)
 3. Develop the project section and include the 'recently viewed' feature.
 4. Implement leads section with real-time push notifications.
 5. Develop the communication platform.